divio/divio-cloud-docs/background/addons-configuration-overview.rst

 ---------------------------------------

 An addon can expose options for configuration in the Control Panel interface.
 For example, Aldryn Django has a :ref:`PREFIX_DEFAULT_LANGUAGE` option.
-This will apply to all environments of the project.
+This will apply to all environments of the application.

 The value is stored in JSON.
-You can find the JSON file in the project locally, for example ``addons/aldryn-django/settings.json``.
+You can find the JSON file in the application locally, for example ``addons/aldryn-django/settings.json``.